Carter Center: Strengthening agricultural production

-In partnership with the Sasakawa Africa Association, the center has worked since 1986 in 15 sub-Saharan African countries to teach 8-10 million small-scale farmers improved techniques that double or triple their crop yields.
+In partnership with the Sasakawa Africa Association, the center has worked since 1986 in 15 sub-Saharan African countries to teach 8–10 million small-scale farmers improved techniques that double or triple their crop yields.

 The program promotes use of fertilizers and crop protection chemicals, soil fertility, and environmentally friendly agronomic methods of crop production.
 It also supports efforts to construct quality grain storage to sustain market prices for the farmer and ensure greater food security, establish farmers' associations, and use quality food crops such as high-protein maize.

 Reducing stigma of mental illness

-Rosalynn Carter leads the center’s efforts to fight stigma associated with mental illness.
-The center works to improve U.S. public policies that can help prevent mental illnesses and increase equity in mental health care, holding an annual symposium with national leaders in mental health and other fields.
+Rosalynn Carter led the center's efforts to fight stigma associated with mental illness.
+The center works to spread awareness about mental health issues, increase equity in mental health care, shape public policy, and advocate for the rights of people with mental illnesses.

+In its Global Behavioral Health Initiative, the center partnered with the Liberian Ministries of Health and Education to create a program to train mental health clinicians to serve in communities within Liberia.
+Over 300 Liberians have completed the training to become credentialed mental health clinicians, and 140 of these clinicians specialize in child and adolescent care.
+The initiative has also explored the linkages between mental health and other global health issues, such as looking into the impact of mental health support on people with neglected tropical diseases.

+The Carter Center works to inform public policy in Georgia to make behavioral health services accessible by helping implement and enforce parity laws, expanding school-based behavioral health services for youth, and increasing the availability of care for older adults with mental illness.
+In 2022, the Georgia General Assembly passed the Mental Health Parity Act in a unanimous vote, ensuring that insurance plans cover behavioral health equally to physical health.

-The center also seeks to raise public awareness of mental health issues globally through the Rosalynn Carter Fellowships for Mental Health Journalism, which enable journalists to explore mental health issues.
-To date, more than 100 journalists have participated in the program.
+Through the Rosalynn Carter Fellowship for Mental Health Journalism, the center supports and trains journalists from around the world to increase reporting on behavioral health issues and reduce discrimination against people with mental illnesses.
+To date, more than 250 journalists have participated in the program.

+Building on its journalism fellowship program, the center launched its Mental Health Parity Newsroom Collaborative in 2022, to investigate coverage of mental health care and reduce inequities in the U.S. In 2024, the cohort included more than 40 reporters and editors from over 15 news outlets.

+For the past 32 years, the center has held an annual symposium on mental health policy with national leaders in mental health and other fields.

 Accolades

 Jimmy Carter received the Nobel Peace Prize in 2002 for his work through the Carter Center.
 The Carter Center received the inaugural Delta Prize for Global Understanding in 1999—an award administered by the University of Georgia.

 In 2006, the Bill & Melinda Gates Foundation presented the Carter Center with the Gates Award for Global Health.

 The center was awarded Hamdan Award for Volunteers in Humanitarian Medical Services for 2013–14.